This post may contain affiliate links, view our disclaimer for details.

 Just remember to let them thaw and reach room temperature before serving for the best taste.
 Proper storage means your buns stay fresh and delicious!

-- Proper Dough Rise: Patience is key when it comes to yeast dough!
+- Patience is key when it comes to yeast dough!
 Allow the dough to rise until it’s doubled in size.
-This may take about 1 ½ hours, but this timing can vary depending on the temperature of your kitchen.
+This may take about 1 ยฝ hours, but this timing can vary depending on the temperature of your kitchen.
 This step is crucial as it impacts the final texture and flavor of the honey buns, ensuring you get that perfect, pillowy softness.

-- Heat Oil Adequately: When you’re ready to fry your honey buns, ensure the oil is at the right temperature before you begin.
+- When you’re ready to fry your honey buns, make sure the oil is at the right temperature before you begin.
 If the oil isn’t hot enough, instead of getting a crisp, golden exterior, your buns will absorb more oil and end up greasy.
 To test if the oil is hot enough, drop a tiny piece of dough into it.
 If it rises to the top with tiny bubbles forming around it, your oil is ready for frying.

 FAQ